altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 *The elevator door opened.*
 *They stepped inside.*
 ~After a moment’s pause.~
-"What’s the undernet?"
+"The undernet?"
-~Martha asked.~
+~Martha considered the word.~
 *Felix turned to her, then faced forward toward the elevator doors.*
 "People that think they’re Awakened - a honeypot for those that..."
 *he glanced back at her,*